 Teachers will be evaluated under the schedule and provisions required by TESS.
 Each school-year, the district will conduct a summative evaluation over all domains and components on all probationary teachers as well as any teacher currently on an "intensive support" improvement plan or who has successfully completed intensive support or participated in an improvement plan during the current or previous school-year.
-All teachers not covered in the previous sentence will have a summative evaluation over all domains and components at least once every four (4) years.
-To establish the initial four-year rotation schedule for non-probationary teachers to be summatively evaluated, at least one-quarter of each school's non-probationary teachers will be selected for evaluation by random selection.4
+All teachers not covered in the previous sentence will have a summative evaluation over all domains and components at least once every three years.
+To establish the initial three-year rotation schedule for non-probationary teachers to be summatively evaluated, at least one-third of each schools non-probationary teachers will be selected for evaluation by the Administration.